Spring is here, and see Your Way Clear: Organizing tips from Jocelyn Kenner

 2. Put on music to get yourself energized.

-3. Reward yourself with something special when you finish a cleaning or organizing job.
+3. Spring is full of energy all around us and it’s time to reward yourself with something special when you finish a cleaning or organizing job.

 4. If you must keep something you don’t use anymore, put it in a decorative box and move it to a storage area in the house.